BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 let j = b[2] // == 19
 ```

+> Here the `let` keyword is how we declare (might initiate) a variable.
+> Other construct is `const` which makes a variable to have constant value
+> at runtime.

 ### Keyed Collections

 Using hash functions, a value can be keyed using predefined keys at the creation